FrancescoZaratti/TechSalary_2020-2024/README.md

 Hello 👋

 Welcome to the Capstone Project that completes my journey with Epicode.
-This project shows the skills I acquired during the Data Analyst course, using the tools designed to perform in-depth analysis. 📚
+This project shows the skills I acquired during the Data Analyst course, using the tools studied to model and analyze data. 📚

 In this project I analyze tech salaries for the last 5 years.